felixturner/led-dev/icon-draw/README.md

-# ESP32 Trinity LED Matrix Display
+# icon-draw - ESP32 LED Matrix Icons

-A PlatformIO project for displaying BMP images on a 64x64 HUB75 LED matrix panel using an ESP32 Trinity board.
+A PlatformIO project for displaying BMP icon images on a 64x64 HUB75 LED matrix panel using an ESP32 Trinity board.

 ## Project Summary